 The word “Colobus” comes from the Greek word “kolobos” meaning maimed or mutilated.
 This unflattering meaning comes from the fact that this monkey does not have thumbs.
 This adaptation came about due to its arboreal living.
 Having fingers that are more like hooks are more effective for swinging among the forest canopy.

 The Colobus Monkey has a striking contrast of color.
 When they are born, they are totally white but transform into their unusual black and white appearance as they age into adulthood.
 What is most spectacular are their fluffy white tails measuring two feet long.
 These monkeys can be seen near the Kilimanjaro trailheads and throughout the rainforest section.

 Unlike other mice, they are more active in the mornings and late afternoons, resting during the middle of the day.
-Also, although living together in groups, they are also solitary foragers.
+Also, although they live together in groups, they are solitary foragers.